BRMatt/phpnw11-making-your-views-stupid/notes.md

 data.
 No assignments, macro/function definitions, no calling methods with parameters.

 So where does all the logic go?
-Well, it's all stored in an object called a View Model, which if you were to look at a diagram of the MVC pattern,
+Well, it's all stored in an object called a View Model, which sits between the View and the Controller.

 # AWESOME SLIDE SHOWING THIS